Ultra-high-definition television

 Diagram of the CIE 1931 color space that shows the Rec.
 2020 (UHDTV) color space in the outer triangle and Rec.
 709 (HDTV) color space in the inner triangle.
 Both Rec.
 2020 and Rec.
 709 use Illuminant D65 for the white point.

-Ultra-high-definition television (also known as Ultra HD television, Ultra HD, UHDTV, UHD and Super Hi-Vision) today includes 4K UHD and 8K UHD, which are two digital video formats with an aspect ratio of 16:9.
+Ultra-high-definition television (also known as Ultra HD television, Ultra HDTV, Ultra HD, UHDTV, UHD and Super Hi-Vision) today includes 4K UHD and 8K UHD, which are two digital video formats with an aspect ratio of 16:9.
 These were first proposed by NHK Science & Technology Research Laboratories and later defined and approved by the International Telecommunication Union (ITU).
 (Note: Attributed to multiple sources:)